2012 Superclásico de las Américas

 The 2012 Superclásico de las Américas – Copa Doctor Nicolás Leoz was the second edition of the Superclásico de las Américas.
 Brazil won 4–3 on penalties after a 3–3 draw on aggregate and conquered their second title.

 The first leg was played at Estádio Serra Dourada, Goiânia, which Brazil won, 2–1.
-The second leg was originally scheduled to be played on October 3, 2012, at the Estadio Centenario in Resistencia, Chaco, but was postponed due to a power failure in the stadium.
-Both the CBF and AFA agreed on a new date for the match, and it was decided to be held on November 21, 2012 at La Bombonera, Buenos Aires.
+The second leg was originally scheduled to be played on 3 October 2012, at the Estadio Centenario in Resistencia, Chaco, but was postponed due to a power failure in the stadium.
+Both the CBF and AFA agreed on a new date for the match, and it was chosen to be held on 21 November 2012 at La Bombonera, Buenos Aires.
+Argentina won the second leg 2–1, leading to a draw on aggregate that was decided in Brazil's favor on penalties.